prozak/bpfvv/HOWTO.md

 ERROR: Loading BPF object(s) failed.
 ```

-This log represents a particular trace through the BPF program, that
+This log represents a particular trace through the BPF program that
 led to an invalid state (as judged by the BPF verifier).
 It contains a
 lot of information about the interpreted state of the program on each
 instruction.
 The app parses the log and re-constructs program states